Costa Rican coffee is renowned for its exceptional quality. In fact, coffee connoisseurs laud Costa Rican coffee as among the world’s best.

 In 2019, the production of coffee in Costa Rica reached its lowest level in a decade, with an output of less than 1.3 million 60kg bags.
 That’s 16 per cent less than the previous year.

-Climate change, deforestation, an aging population, and pest infestations – these are some factors that are causing coffee farmers immense stress and pressure.
+Climate change, deforestation, an ageing population, and pest infestations – these are some factors that are causing coffee farmers immense stress and pressure.
 However, one major issue is deterring current coffee farmers and future generations from pursuing this trade – the price of coffee.

 Small-batch coffee farmers – like all coffee growers globally – are exposed to the volatility and competitiveness of the international coffee market, where prices can fall sharply and remain low for extended periods.
-These prolonged price slumps force farmers to take loans, sell their land, or relocate to urban areas in search of better paying jobs.
+These prolonged price slumps force farmers to take loans, sell their land, or relocate to urban areas in search of better-paying jobs.

 Here’s the saving grace.

-There are organisations that actively finance small-batch coffee farmers to alleviate their financial issues and provide more stable income.
+There are organisations that actively finance small-batch coffee farmers to alleviate their financial issues and provide a more stable income.
 In addition, consumers can also support coffee farmers by drinking better coffee.
 From buying from roasters that source from small-batch farms to choosing organic and fairtrade coffee, we can support the continuous cultivation of high-quality specialty coffee.

 Despite being known for its coffee production, Costa Rica is a small country that contributes to less than 1% of the world’s coffee.
 Therefore, they can’t produce large volumes compared to countries such as Vietnam or Guatemala.
 Instead, quality rises above quantity for Costa Rican coffee, giving your brew a richer flavour profile.

 Classic Costa Rican coffees have distinct and sweet flavours, making them perfect for an afternoon pick-me-up.
 Flavour notes often range from chocolatey to fruity, depending on the bean’s roast level.